-Article 180(a) of TLA requires public telecommunications operators or providers of publicly accessible telecommunications services to retain the transmission and localisation data generated or processed by those entities within the territory of Poland for 24 months and to make such data accessible to the competent authorities, including courts and prosecutors, on the basis regulated by special acts.
+Article 180(a) of the TLA requires public telecommunications operators or providers of publicly accessible telecommunications services to retain the transmission and localisation data generated or processed by those entities within the territory of Poland for 12 months and to make such data accessible to the competent authorities, including courts and prosecutors, on the basis regulated by special acts.
 However, these data do not relate to the content of contracts; they just confirm internet activity (time of log-in, IP number, etc).
-There is a draft of an act amending article 180(a) of TLA reducing the retention period to six months.